 You can sell used tech gadgets and electronics on sites such as Gazelle.com and uSell.com.
 Both services offer free shipping with pre-paid shipping kits.
 Gazelle.com pays by check, PayPal or an Amazon gift card.
 With uSell.com, you can get paid by check or through Venmo or PayPal.

 Or you can recycle your unwanted cell phone, tablet or MP3 player at an ecoATM kiosk at a mall, grocery store or Walmart for cash on the spot.

 The amount you net will depend on the item you trade in and its condition.
 For example, you could get $275 for a 64GB iPhone 12 in like new condition, or $340 for a iPad Pro 11 2nd Gen in good condition, according to Cell Tech Express.

 Have a Yard Sale

 If your spring cleaning unearths a lot of items you can sell, a yard sale might be a good way to hawk them all at once.
 You have to be willing to put in the time and effort, though, to have a successful yard sale.

 First, check your city’s website to see if you need a permit.
-Once you’ve picked a date for your sale, advertise it in your local newspaper and on social media.
+Once you’ve picked a date for your sale, advertise it in your local newspaper and on social media sites like Nextdoor.
 Hang notices on community bulletin boards, and post signs around the neighborhood with your address and arrows pointing toward your house.
 But, be sure to check your city’s or neighborhood association’s rules about posting signs.